daltondotgd/Cocos2d-x-Extension-Pack/README.md

 ###Readme

 Your extension should contain a ```Readme.md``` file, placed under ```Classes/ExtensionPack/YourExtension/```.
-The ```Readme.md``` file should explain every use of your extension and provide all necessary information, so everybody can start using your classes after reading the file.
+The ```Readme.md``` file should contain a description and explain how to use your extension and provide all necessary information, so everybody can start using your classes after reading the file.
 This may be a tutorial or any kind of doc, but should contain all information one could desire.